- Code ENVS3039

 Requisite and Incompatibility

-Assumed KnowledgePrevious completion of ENVS2003 Landscape Ecology and Biodiversity is strongly recommended.
+Assumed KnowledgePrevious completion of ENVS2001 Biodiversity Science: Wildlife, Vegetation and Landscape Ecology is recommended.

 Tuition fees are for the academic year indicated at the top of the page.